 Check your blood sugar whenever you have symptoms of low blood sugar.
 If your blood sugar is below 70 mg/dL, treat yourself right away.

-- Eat something that has about 15 grams of carbohydrates.
+1. Eat something that has about 15 grams (g) of carbohydrates.
 Examples are:

 - 3 glucose tablets

-- 1/2 cup (4 ounces) of fruit juice or regular, non-diet soda
+- One half cup (4 ounces or 237 mL) of fruit juice or regular, non-diet soda

 - 5 or 6 hard candies

-- If you do not feel better in 15 minutes and your blood sugar is still lower than 70 mg/dL, eat something with 15 grams of carbohydrate again.
+4. If you do not feel better in 15 minutes and your blood sugar is still lower than 70 mg/dL (3.9 mmol/L), eat another snack with 15 g of carbohydrates.

-Ask your doctor or nurse how to manage this situation.
+Ask your provider how to manage this situation.
 If these steps for raising your blood sugar do not work, call your doctor right away.

-If you use insulin and your blood sugar is frequent or consistently low, ask your doctor or nurse if you:
+If you use insulin and your blood sugar is frequently or consistently low, ask your doctor or nurse if you:

 - Are injecting your insulin the right way